Globessey Data Server

 Catch traffic violators before they know it.
-This all-in-one unit measures speed from 1 km.
+This all-in-one unit measures speed from 1 km away.

-One endpoint – multi data gathering: the modern traffic monitoring solution of Intelligent Transportation Systems.
+One endpoint – multiple data gathering: the modern traffic monitoring solution for Intelligent Transportation Systems.

 Intelligent Transportation Systems, shortly ITS, is a combination of innovative data gathering functions, designed for various traffic and transportation applications.
 ITS technology is used in traffic & transportation management to make these processes safer, more coordinated, and to create a smart use of existing transportation networks.